tualo/tualo-git-context/README.md

 Commands
 ========

-  * toggle enables the watching process
   * status displays the git status
   * stage adds a file to the stage
-  * resets removes a file from the stage
+  * unstage removes a file from the stage
   * commit commit the file
+  * ignore add the file to .gitignore

 How to use
 ==========